becem-gharbi/nuxt-s3/README.md

 ## Notes

 - The term `url` refers to the api endpoint that calls S3 client's `GetObjectCommand`.
 This url is subject to authorization via `object.read` permission.
-- The term `publicUrl` refers to the direct call to the publicly available storage API.
+- The term `publicUrl` refers to the direct call to the CDN.
 If the object is uploaded to a public bucket then the `publicUrl` can be obtained via `getPublicUrl` of `useS3Object`.
 - When using [nuxt-security](https://nuxt-security.vercel.app/), HTTP requests might get rejected.
 You will need to add the following configuration

 ```js